jurgenwigg/py3S60/newcore/Doc/library/tarfile.rst

 .. method:: TarFile.extractfile(member)

    Extract a member from the archive as a file object. *member* may be a filename or a :class:`TarInfo` object.
 If *member* is a regular file or a link, an :class:`io.BufferedReader` object is returned.
-For all other existing members, :const:`None` is returned.
-If *member* does not appear in the archive, :exc:`KeyError` is raised.
+Otherwise, :const:`None` is returned.

    .. versionchanged:: 3.3
       Return an :class:`io.BufferedReader` object.